pravega/pravega/documentation/src/docs/pravega-concepts.md

 -   A stream is partitioned into a set of **Stream Segments**.
 The number of stream segments in a stream can change over time.
 Events are written into exactly one of the stream segments based on **Routing Key**.
-For any reader group, reading a Stream, each stream segment is assigned to one reader in that reader group.
+For any reader group reading a stream, each stream segment is assigned to one reader in that reader group.

 -   Each stream segment is stored in a combination of **Tier 1** and **Tier 2** storage.